 Big Texas Road Trip Part the Second...?
 Texas Farms Wind, Oil, and Cotton

 Texas itself doesn't change much.
-In college I watched a documentary by Bill Moyers on Marshall, Texas, and it's a good show.
-Bill interviewed people who explained how the Great Depression didn't really affect them, because they were already self-sufficient.
-I tried to find a link to the docu for y'all, but was unsuccessful.
+In college I watched a documentary by Bill Moyers on Marshall, Texas.
+Marshall Texans explained how the Great Depression didn't really affect them, because they were already self-sufficient.

-We banked in Marshall, and bought groceries at the Piggly-Wiggly; our school was in Bullard, and our post office box was in Cuney.
-We lived in Deep East Texas, somewhere between Noonday and Teaselville Junction.
-Marshall was the big city.
-We didn't go exactly through that neck of the Piney Woods on this road trip, but still I was tugged at the heart.
-I could imagine our school bus stopping at these ranch gates, iron arches decorated by walking and flying letters.
+My family lived in Deep East Texas, somewhere between Noonday and Teaselville Junction.
+Marshall was big city.
+We didn't go exactly through the Piney Woods on this road trip, but still I was tugged at the heart.
+I could imagine our school bus stopping at these ranch gates with iron arches decorated by walking and flying letters.

 AllGood Cafe in Deep Ellum.
-This place had origami cranes on the ceiling and a cooler dedicated to pie and champagne - absolutely perfect for me.
-After a breakfast that couldn't be beat (with pecan pie and a biscuit) we meandered a bit, looking for the highway.
+This place had a cooler dedicated to pie and champagne.
+After a breakfast that couldn't be beat (with pecan pie and a biscuit) we meandered, looking for the highway.
 Maz stopped the SUV and pointed past me out the passenger side window.

-She was right, and I jumped out with my cell phone so we wouldn't be further delayed by unpacking my camera.
+She was right, so I jumped out with my cell phone.
 I love graffiti and ghosts, bicycles, decay, streetlights.
 We found all of that in Deep Ellum, and didn't have time to explore enough.
 We need to go back there.